CenturyLinkCloud/APIDocs/Simple Backup/get-server-policies.md

 ### When to Use It

 Use this API operation when you want to .
 It can be used to .
+Test

 ## URL